cltl/OntoTagger/README.md

 Various functions are provided:

 1. tag terms with wordnet synsets with base concepts and/or ontology mappings
-2. the same as 1. for a whole folder of KAF files
+2. the same as 1. for a whole folder of KAF/NAF files
-3. tag verb terms having synsets with SemLink mappings as they are stored in a predicate-matrix file
+3. tag verb terms having synsets with SemLink mappings as they are stored in a Predicate Matrix file
-4. the same as 3. but for a whole folder with KAF files.
+4. the same as 3. but for a whole folder with KAF/NAF files.
 5. tag lemmas of terms with an RDF ontology with labels.
 Matches the term lemmas with the labels in RDF and inserts the RDF classification accordingly

 1. Tag a single KAF file with base concepts and ontology labels